Get-Your/Get-Your/ARCHITECTURE.md

 ## Configuration Files
 These are the non-Django configurations files, such as for [Redis](https://github.com/redis/redis) and [Docker](https://docs.docker.com) containerization.

+### docker-compose.*.yml
+These docker-compose files configure the container/docs for distribution. **They have not yet been modified beyond the definition set up by cookiecutter-django.**

+### LICENSE
+The [GPLv3](https://choosealicense.com/licenses/gpl-3.0) license was selected for all code in this repo because of the broad allowed usage of this software, while ensuring all modified copies remain copyleft (with the same license).

+> ![NOTE]
+> The [Affero version](https://choosealicense.com/licenses/agpl-3.0) of this license (AGPLv3) was considered, but the source-code-availability clause was deemed too restrictive for the consumer-facing portion of this app.

+### pyproject.toml
+There are two pyproject.toml files in this repo.
+The higher-level is in the repo root and is specifically for the containing `uv` definitions ('pyproject.toml'); it isn't pertinent to this section.
+The pyproject.toml here ('get_your/pyproject.toml') governs only the Django project; this hasn't been modified from the definition set up by cookiecutter-django (and likely won't need to be).

+### redis.conf
+The configuration file for Redis, as used by all Get-Your environments.

+It's unclear at this writing what has been changed from the defaults, if anything.

+### supervisord.conf
+The configuration for [Supervisor](https://supervisord.org) process control system, used with Docker containers.
+This is currently marked with ' - Copy' because it's in the same state as it was in Get-Your v6; it hasn't been determined if cookiecutter-django has a built-in method that would/should replace this.

 ## `app`
 This is the user-application part of the project.